MariaLundgren/frozan/README.md

 - [Mobile](assets/docs/wireframes/mobile-wireframe.pdf)

 #### Changes from the wireframes made in the project
 In the process, I have not followed the wireframes exactly.
 The changes are mostly in the tablet version of the project where I have developed the website differently than in the wireframes.
 In the about us section and the ice cream section I chose to have the pictures and text next to each other like have on the desktop version on the wireframe rather than having the text above the image as in the wireframe for tablets.
-The reason for this is that with the chosen images and the length of the text that is placed in these sections I thought that it looked better to have them side by side than the text above the image.
+The reason for this is that with the chosen images and the length of the text that is placed in these sections I thought looked better to have side by side than the text above the image.

 ### 5 Surface

 #### Colors
-The color palette chosen for this project is soft to match the theme of ice cream and feel fun.
-The pink color being the strongest is used sparingly hrough the design to direct attention to certain elements and the dark grey color is used for text to have good legibility but still be softer than a pure black color for the font.
+The color palette chosen for this project is soft and colorful to match the theme of ice cream and feel fun.
+The pink and blue being the strongest colors is used more sparingly through the design to direct attention to certain elements and the dark grey color is used for text to have good legibility but still be softer than a pure black color for the font.
+The yellow color beeing the softest are used for bigger elements line, navbar and footer.
 ![Color Palette](assets/docs/images/color-palette.png)

 #### Typography